Last Updated on September 18, 2025 by Kate Noble

 33. Wander the pretty Madinat Jumeirah

-Touristy maybe, but there’s no denying that the Madinat Jumeirah is a great one to add to your list of free things to do.
+Touristy, maybe, but there’s no denying that the Madinat Jumeirah is a great one to add to your list of free things to do.
 From the stalls of the souk (which are a lot less frantic than the Creek souks, but also more expensive!), to the canals that join up this pretty area.
-And then there’s the views of the Burj Al Arab!
-Get here for sunset to see it at it’s magical best.
+And then there’s the views of the Burj Al Arab.
+Get here for sunset to see it at its magical best.

 Exploring the Madinat Jumeirah

-Or give your feet a break with these low cost alternatives!
+Or give your feet a break with these low-cost alternatives!

 34. See the Marina from the water